tedsta/burstq/README.md

 The core lock-free enqueue / dequeue algorithm is based on [DPDK's `rte_ring`](https://doc.dpdk.org/guides/prog_guide/ring_lib.html).
 In particular, it implements the "burst" (as opposed to "bulk") behavior of `rte_ring` where if not all requested items can be enqueued/dequeued, as many as is currently possible will be.

+The async-ness of burstq is achieved using the [async-event](https://docs.rs/async-event) crate.

 # License

 MIT